Zaid-Ajaj/Fable.Remoting/documentation/src/basics.md

-# Model Shared API
+# Getting Started

 Before installing anything, you can start off by modeling an interface that represents your client-server interactions.
-The definition of this interface will be shared between the client and the server.
+The definition of this interface along with types used within it will be shared between the client and the server, later on you will reference this shared file from both projects.
 Such interface is represented in F# as a record with the fields of the record being functions.

 Suppose you are modelling an API for a music store, then it would look something like this:
  ```fs